Bold colors and unusual shapes make tropical flowers unique.

-The flowering ginger is part of the Zingiberaceae family, a flower that includes 52 genera and more than 1300 species and grows throughout tropical and subtropical regions of Southeast Asia.
+The ginger is part of the Zingiberaceae family, an exotic flower that includes 52 genera and more than 1300 species and grows throughout tropical and subtropical regions of Southeast Asia.
 Some more common genus names include Alpinia, Costus, and Hedychium.
 Several species of Alpinia are cultivated as ornamentals, while the Hedychium produces blooms used in garlands and floral arrangements.
 The red-colored ginger is used regularly in tropical arrangements.

 Flowering gingers sold as garden plants reach an average height between four and five feet tall.
 Ginger spreads and emerges from the thick fleshy root-like structures known as rhizomes with leaves that are usually lance-shaped or oblong and deep glossy Green.
 The ginger flowers vary significantly from one genus to another.
 Below is an image of a bright yellow Maraca ginger, and a hot pink ginger can be seen in the back of the picture.

 4. Maraca Ginger (Zingiber spectabilis)

 The Maraca Ginger, often referred to as the beehive or pinecone ginger because of its ornamental shape, is a popular addition to tropical arrangements.
 Beehive ginger is fragrant and makes an excellent cut flower, with the bracts holding both colors and conditions for a week or more once cut.
 It is a gourd-like structure filled with pebbles, and its scientific name is Zingiber spectabilis.
 Maraca ginger is cherished for its medicinal properties, making it fashionable for sprains, indigestion, stomach pains, and toothaches.
 The milk in the cone has been an ingredient in commercial shampoos and hair care products for centuries.